freeradical13/freeradical13.github.io/index.md

 [Oxidation states][] are a conceptualizatized simplification of covalent bonds as ionic bonds.
 Oxidation states assume full hogging of electrons in a polar molecule.
 For example, in water, Oxygen would have an oxidation state of -2 since it hogs both Hydrogens' electrons, and each Hydrogen would have an oxidation state of +1.

 Reduction is the process of gaining electrons.
 Oxidation is the process of losing electrons.
 The atom losing the electrons is said to be oxidized (even if by something other than Oxygen!), i.e. losing electrons, and the atoms doing the oxidation are said to be reduced by the other elements, i.e. reducing the electrons of the oxidized atoms.
 This is called a [redox][] (reduction and oxidation) reaction because both occur.
+Oxidation frequently involves gaining an Oxygen or losing a Hydrogen.
+Reduction frequently involves losing an Oxygen or gaining a Hydrogen.

 [Intermolecular forces][] describe attraction and repulsion forces between substances and are relatively weaker than intramolecular forces:

 1. [Dipole-dipole forces][] occur when the opposite partial charges of the [dipoles][] of two polar molecules (or different parts of a large molecule) attract each other.
 For example, two water molecules have a dipole-dipole interaction between the partial negative end of the Oxygen of one molecule and the partial positives of the Hydrogens of the other molecule.
 When this interaction occurs with Hydrogren, this may be called Hydrogen bonding since it's the strongest form of dipole-dipole interaction.
 1. [Van der Waals forces][]
     1. [London dispersion forces][] occur transiently at short distances as electrons happen to be in parts of their orbitals which create partial charges and create temporary dipole-dipole interactions.

-When an element is anionized with one additional electron, the suffix of its name changes to -ide.
-The suffix -ate means more, and -ite means fewer.
-The prefix per- means one more, and hypo- means one fewer.

 In general, matter exists in one of [four states][state of matter]: